Home of Simposio and Italian Colors: Italy’s symposium of books, stories, and weekly inspiration.

 You know how theater makes people hungry, right?

-So imagine how much we enjoyed our dinner back in Montalcino (Re di Macchia restaurant): a 1-kilo Fiorentina steakboar Pici and a Honey “Cacio e Pepe” (cheese & pepper) croutons
+So imagine how much we enjoyed our Tuscan dinner back in Montalcino (Re di Macchia restaurant): a 1-kilo Fiorentina steak, boar Pici, and honey “cacio e pepe” croutons

-This time digestion was tough; I could hardly sleep, despite the wine… I started thinking of the DETOX plan for when back home.
+This time digestion was tough; I could hardly sleep, despite the wine.
+Detox plans for next week…

 val d'orcia

-After our usual “nutritious” breakfast, we drove to Montepulciano, a very famous citadel, totally dedicated to, guess?
-WINE.
+After our usual “nutritious” breakfast, we drove to Montepulciano, a Tuscany wine town totally dedicated to… guess… wine!

 montepulciano